-To maximize use of GOMESA funds, the GLO will fund projects that meet the GOMESA authorized uses, Coastal Management Program (CMP), Coastal Erosion Planning and Response Act (CEPRA), or Natural Resource Damage Assessment (NRDA) goals and objectives, and GLO priorities identified in the Texas Coastal Resiliency Master Plan (TCRMP).
+To maximize use of GOMESA funds, the GLO will fund projects that meet the GOMESA authorized uses, Texas Coastal Management Program (CMP), Coastal Erosion Planning and Response Act (CEPRA), or Natural Resource Damage Assessment (NRDA) goals and objectives, and GLO priorities identified in the Texas Coastal Resiliency Master Plan (TCRMP).
+In addition, the GLO can use the funds to address emergencies or for other GLO priorities, as approved by the Commissioner.
 Specifically, GOMESA funds will be used to facilitate the initiation of essential coastal projects that comply with the GOMESA authorized uses, such as planning, permitting, design and implementation of coastal restoration and conservation projects.

-GOMESA funds will be allocated through the CMP, CEPRA and NRDA funding programs.
-Applicants will not apply directly for GOMESA funds, but instead will apply through either the CMP or CEPRA program's solicitation mechanism.
-NRDA funding will be allocated by the GLO to support projects selected for funding by the NRDA Trustees.
+The majority of GOMESA funds will be allocated through the CMP, CEPRA and NRDA programs.
+However, each year a portion of the funds (up to 5% of the total) may be set aside or reallocated so that GLO can address coastal emergencies or implement other GLO-priority projects identified by the Commissioner.
+For funds allocated through CMP, CEPRA and NRDA, applicants will not apply directly for GOMESA funds, but instead will apply through either the CMP or CEPRA program's solicitation mechanism.
+NRDA funding will be allocated by the GLO to support implementation of NRDA projects.
 CMP and CEPRA applications will be evaluated and scored based on the respective program's project scoring criteria.
 Once applications are scored and projects are selected to potentially receive GOMESA funding, the respective program staff will evaluate the projects to determine if the projects meet at least one of the GOMESA authorized uses.
 GOMESA funds are not guaranteed until a mutually agreed upon scope of work is established between the applicant and GLO staff and the GLO issues a formal funding notification letter.